Gengo250/Dotfile-Hyprland-Arch-Linux/README.md

 ![](screenshots/hyperland12.png)
 ![](screenshots/hyperland13.png)

-Thank you so much for visiting my Hyprland rice.
-I'm relatively new to ricing, and while it's no where near perfect, I've put a lot of care into it.
-This rice is inspired by so many awesome people's work, though I regret I can't list everyone by name

-I hope you enjoy it, and feel free to use this rice!
+Thank you for checking out my Hyprland rice! 🎉
+This is my **first** full rice, and it’s heavily inspired by the original dotfiles from [hayyaoe/zenities](https://github.com/hayyaoe/zenities).
+I adapted it to my workflow (Hypr + Waybar/Eww + scripts + wallpapers) so I can reuse it on my own machines and share it with friends.

+It’s not perfect yet, but you’re welcome to use it, tweak it, or compare it with the original project.

 ## Prerequisite
 You have to disable autogenerate on the `hyprland.conf`.